 The alternative minimum tax (AMT) is a tax you may owe when exercising your incentive stock options (ISOs).

 How does it work?

 Your AMT builds up in parallel to your regular tax liability.
 After all your taxable income and deductions are taken into account, you pay either the AMT or your regular tax bill (whichever is higher).

 Usually, your accountant or tax software like TurboTax runs your regular tax bill next to your AMT calculations.
 Most years, your regular tax is higher than the AMT, so you don’t need to pay the AMT and most people don’t even know it exists.

-The ‘phantom profit’ that comes from exercising ISOs counts toward your AMT.
+The ‘phantom gains’ that come from exercising ISOs counts toward your AMT.
 Because it doesn't count toward your regular tax, this can tip the balance.

-Note: If you’re curious about what your AMT might look like if you exercise your options, or whether you'd trigger it at all, use our free Exercise Tax Calculator.
+Note: If you’re curious about what your AMT might look like if you exercise your options, or whether you'd trigger it at all, use our free Stock Option Tax Calculator.
 Enter your details and get a breakdown of your total exercise costs, including state and federal AMT: